smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 * error correction level is to be specified by an upper protocol layer for each packet separately (for example, retransmits may use higher error correction levels)
 * We don't have enough resources to run sophisticated error-correction mechanisms such as Reed-Solomon, Viterbi, etc.
 * Transmissions are rare, hence beacons and frequency hopping are not used
-* upper protocol layer may have some use for packets where only a header is provided; hence upper layer provides it's header and it's payload separately
+* upper protocol layer may have some use for packets where only a header is correct; hence, packets with only first portion of the packet being correctable, SHOULD still be passed to upper protocol layer (non-correctable "tail" of the packet MAY be truncated)

 SADLP-RF PHY Level
 ------------------